leftfield-geospatial/homonim/README.rst

 Example
 ^^^^^^^

-Surface reflectance correction of an aerial image using a Sentinel-2 reference.
+Surface reflectance correction of an aerial image using a Sentinel-2 reference:

-.. comment
+..
     The code below is copied from docs/examples/api_example and # [*] comments removed

 .. api_example_start